GrubHubGitTub/BaseballTradeTrees/README.md

 ## What am I working on?
-#### Updated Nov.
-24 2021
+#### Updated Dec.
+30 2021
+- Adding stat support.
+I'd like to add total WAR contributed by players in a trade on the tree.

+- Searching for and filtering trees based on team, year, players in a tree, length of trees, etc.

 - Some players don&#39;t display properly due to having very old teams not listed in the teams database.
 Usually these are players before 1920.
 I just need to update the transactions database to find all teams without the franchise tag.

-- Adding stat support with pybaseball.
-I'd like to add total war contributed by players in a trade on the tree.

-- Searching for and filtering trees based on team, year, players in a tree, length of trees, etc.

 - Various UI enhancements, like clickable nodes to get a player's tree, collapsable nodes for easier readability.